Fujifilm X10 vs Panasonic G2

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X10 and Panasonic Lumix DMC-G2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X10 and the G2 have been discontinued, but can regularly be found used on eBay.
+Both the X10 and the G2 have been discontinued, but can regularly be found used on ebay.
 The G2 was replaced by the Panasonic G3, while the X10 was followed by the Fujifilm X20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X10 and G2 can be found, respectively, in the Fujifilm X10 Manual (free pdf) or the online Panasonic G2 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X10 better than the Panasonic G2 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.